 Pumpkin seeds may be small, but they’re packed full of valuable nutrients.

-Eating only a small amount of them can provide you with a substantial quantity of healthy fats, magnesium and zinc.
+Eating only a small amount of them can provide you with a substantial quantity of healthy fats, magnesium, and zinc.

 Because of this, pumpkin seeds have been associated with several health benefits, including improved heart health, prostate health, and protection against certain cancers.

 What’s more, these seeds can be easily incorporated into your diet.